Healthy Homes Assessment Tamatea

 Draught Stopping Tamatea

-If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap that is, it is most likely a gap or crack that needs sealing in somehow.
+If you can feel external air flowing in or the sound of a clear draught emanating from a hole or gap or crack, then it is most likely a gap or hole which requirements sealing in somehow.
 Cracks or gaps with large gaps must be permanently stopped.
-Any gaps greater than 3mm that allow air in or out of your home require sealing.
-For example, if the open fireplace isn’t in use it could cause draughts, and should be shut from.
-Landlords and property managers are accountable for ensuring that these draughts are stopped as far as imaginable.
+The gaps that exceed 3mm that allow air to enter or exit of the house need seals.
+For example, if an open fireplace isn’t used it can cause draughts and should be sealed off.
+Property managers and landlords are responsible for making sure such draughts are eliminated in the maximum extent imaginable.

-You don’t need to block holes or gaps in the construction.
-For instance, small gaps around windows and doors could be required to allow movement of the structure when the household warms and cools so that they are able to be opened and closed rather instead of being stuck.
-We will test all doors and windows during an Healthy Homes assessment of your rental property.
+You don’t require to block holes or gaps in the construction.
+For instance, small gaps around windows and doors may be required to allow for the movement of the building as the household heats and cools, to allow them to be closed and opened rather than sticking.
+We will inspect the windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections